diamirio/AndroidAppTemplate/README.md

 ## Testing

 * Every module should contain tests for its use cases.
-* `test`: Write unit tests for every `ViewModel`/`Reactor`.
+* `test`: Write unit tests for every `Reactor`.
 Mockito or PowerMock can be used to mock objects and verify correct behaviour.
-Add the `RxSchedulersOverrideRule` to prevent errors when using RxJava.
+Add the `RxSchedulersOverrideRule` to prevent errors with RxJava.
 * `androidTest`: Write UI tests for common actions in your app.
 Use JUnit 4 Tests with Espresso.
 Some helper methods are available in EspressoUtils.

 ## Recommended Reading